 One standard in physical education is for students to demonstrate competency in motor skills acquisition (Society of Health and Physical Educators, 2020).
 Physically practicing motor skills is essential to learning, but people may also learn motor skills by observing or teaching others (Andrieux & Proteau, 2016; Kobayashi, 2019).
 In some kinesiology courses, faculty assign specific motor skills that students teach as a way to improve their ability to perform skills and instruct others.
-Students enrolled in the educator preparation program (EPP) are assessed on their dispositions multiple times throughout the program.
-These dispositions are divided into the following four categories: (a) learner and learning; (b) content; (c) instructional practice; and (d) professional responsibility, as established by InTASC (Council of Chief State School Officers, 2013).
-A student's dispositions demonstrate their ability to synthesize knowledge gained in their respective courses (Serdyukov & Ferguson, 2011).
 Using Flipgrid as a tool, students are able to practice performing and teaching a skill while being recorded, granting the instructor an opportunity to review and offer suggestions for improvement.
 Allowing peers to view and critique each other is another way to increase student engagement and learning in both social and cognitive realms.

 Within a gymnastics unit, a topic card was created for students to use, while performing, teaching, and spotting a handstand.
 For this topic card, a student recorded the instructor demonstrating how to perform the skill with appropriate verbal instructions.
 Key lead up skills and specific points for performance were emphasized during the lesson.
-These included correct body position from start to finish, and the different phases of the motion (body in a straight line, lean forward as a lever to begin the motion, hand placement on the mat, kicking up legs to straight position with head neutral, maintaining a tight straight body throughout, and then stepping down to finish in an extended position).
+These included correct body position from start to finish, and the different phases of the motion (body in a straight line, lean forward as a lever to begin the motion, hand placement on the mat, kicking up legs to straight position with head neutral and maintaining a tight straight body throughout, then stepping down to finish in an extended position).
 A second video was recorded of the instructor identifying and emphasizing the correct technique for spotting the skill.
 Specific to spotting or helping the student is where to stand relative to the performers' position, hand placement, assisting with the leg kick, maintaining an inverted body position, and stepping down at the conclusion of the skill to a finished position.
 Students were then directed to refer to the video as a tool for learning and practice outside of class.

 Students working in small groups made initial recordings while their peers were performing each skill during class.
 Students did a final recording of each skill at the end of the unit, after reviewing and practicing on their own.
 Students were encouraged to use this platform to help one another by reviewing initial peer videos while performing the handstand.
-The intent of this exercise was: (a) to provide students a modeled skill performance with appropriate instruction and teaching cues; and (b) an opportunity to evaluate their peers and provide appropriate feedback.
+The intent of this exercise was: (a) to provide students a modelled skill performance with appropriate instruction and teaching cues; and (b) an opportunity to evaluate their peers and provide appropriate feedback.
 When the second video was recorded of the student's skill and spotting performance it was easy to identify those students who took the time to review and practice the skills presented and those that only viewed and responded to their peers'.
 Overall, this activity helped students understand and perform the assigned skills for increasing student learning and working together.